-To reduce the uncertainty of using the single-model, or single-emissions-scenario approach to investigating climate change impacts on biodiversity, you can run an ensemble experiment.
-You can run several different species distribution models for one species, when assessing the distribution under current climate.
-If looking at a climate change scenario, you can use the output of several different climate models with one species distribution model, or take the average of the climate model outputs and input this into several different species distribution models.
-This approach can also be used to assess a range of climate change emissions scenarios.
+To reduce the uncertainty of using the single-algorithm, or single-climate-model approach to investigating climate change impacts on biodiversity, you can run an ensemble experiment.
+You can run several different species distribution models for one species when assessing the distribution under current climate, or use several general circulation models in a climate change projection.
+The outputs of these can then be used in an Ensemble Experiment.

 Step 1.
 Description tab